Bettada Hoovu: Plot

 Due to an off-season when tourists return home, Ramu's family situation becomes dire and his father has to move to the city in search of work, leaving the responsibility of managing the family to young Ramu.
-Ramu is now forced to drop out of school to and to earn for his family.
+Ramu is now forced to drop out of school to earn for his family.
 He starts doing little chores around the village, while saving a part of his earnings towards buying the book.
 He begins selling wildflowers to an American teacher, who is writing a book on Indian wildflowers.
 He earns ten rupees, enough to buy the book, when he brings an orchid flower to the teacher.
 However, when he goes to buy the book, he has a rethink.
 He has to make a decision between buying the book or a blanket to comfort his family members from the chilling winter cold.
 In the end, he decides to get the blanket, much to the happiness of his family.
 But then his dream of buying the book is shattered.